Aman-Kitaz/Brandify/README.md

 # Brandify
-AI tool using GPT-4o mini API and DeepFloyd on  to generate brand names and logos from user input.
+AI tool using GPT-4o mini API and DeepFloyd to generate brand names and logos from user input.